CTurt/FreeDVDBoot/README.md

 If you intend to make your own image containing additional homebrew / modified initial loader, please read on.
 Step 1 is the same, first identify firmware version.

 ### Step 2: Copy your homebrew
-Once you've identified your console's DVD Player version, copy all of the homebrew you would like to include on the disc into that directory (EG: `3.10EU/`).
+Once you've identified your console's DVD Player version, copy all of the homebrew you would like to include on the disc into that directory in the `Filesystem` (EG: `Filesystem/3.10EU/`).

 ### Step 3: Make an image
 Once you've placed all the homebrew files you'd like into the directory, generate a UDF image of the directory.
 The easiest way is probably to install `genisoimage` (comes pre-installed on many Linux distributions like Ubuntu) / `mkisofs` and run the following (where `exploit.iso` is the output and `3.10EU` is the directory containing `VIDEO_TS` and any homebrew):

-    genisoimage -udf -o exploit.iso 3.10EU
+    genisoimage -udf -o exploit.iso Filesystem/3.10EU

 ### Step 4: Test and burn
 I would recommend you test in PCSX2 first, but since [PCSX2 doesn't support loading the DVD Player](https://github.com/PCSX2/pcsx2/issues/1981), you have to decrypt and repack it yourself, which is beyond the scope of this README.
 With that said, if you aren't touching anything in `VIDEO_TS`, there shouldn't really be any reason for the exploit to fail.